Yolanda of Flanders: Legacy

-Following Yolanda's death, her second son, Robert of Courtenay, became emperor because her oldest son, Philip, did not want the throne.
+Following Yolanda's death, her second son, Robert of Courtenay, became emperor because her eldest son, Philip, did not want the throne.
 Robert was still in France at the time.

-Yolanda was, in her own right, Marchioness of Namur, which she inherited from her brother, Marquis Philip I, in 1212 and left to her eldest son, Marquis Philip II, when she went to Constantinople in 1216.
+Yolanda left the title of Margrave of Namur to her eldest son, Marquis Philip II, when she went to Constantinople in 1216.

 Issue

-By Peter of Courtenay she had 10 children:
+By Peter of Courtenay she had 13 children: